Skip to article frontmatterSkip to article content

 a˙2H02[Ωm0a03a]aa0a˙a0=H0Ωm0a(t)a0=(32H0Ωm0t)2/3\dot a^2 \approx H_0^2\left[\Omega_m^0 \frac{a_0^3}{a}\right] \Leftrightarrow \sqrt{\frac{a}{a_0}}\frac{\dot{a}}{a_0}= H_0 \sqrt{\Omega_m^0} \Leftrightarrow \frac{a(t)}{a_0} = \left(\frac{3}{2}H_0\sqrt{\Omega_m^0}t\right)^{2/3}

-1. Then, after some time, aa becomes large and the cosmological constant term dominates:
+1. Then, after a certain time, aa becomes large and the cosmological constant term dominates:

 a¨=00=H022[2ΩΛ0aa0Ωm0a02a2]aa0=(Ωm02ΩΛ0)1/3\ddot{a}=0 \Leftrightarrow 0=\frac{H_0^2}{2}\left[2 \Omega_\Lambda^0 \frac{a_*}{a_0} - \frac{\Omega_m^0a_0^2}{a_*^2}\right] \Leftrightarrow \frac{a_*}{a_0} = \left( \frac{\Omega_m^0}{2\Omega_\Lambda^0}\right)^{1/3}

-The expansion of the Universe is now well described by the flat ΛCDM model (Ωk0=0\Omega_k^0=0).
-The proportions of each of these components are now estimated at Planck2018:
+The expansion of the Universe is today well described by the flat Λ\LambdaCDM model (Ωk0=0\Omega_k^0=0).
+The proportions of each of these components are today evaluated at Planck Collaboration et al. (2020):

 H2=(a˙a)2=H02(Ωm0a3+Ωr0a4+ΩΛ0+Ωk0a2)H^2 = \left(\frac{\dot{a}}{a}\right)^2 = H_0^2 \left( \frac{\Omega_m^0}{a^3} + \frac{\Omega_r^0}{a^4} + \Omega_\Lambda^0 + \frac{\Omega_k^0}{a^2} \right)